curvegrid/go-ethereum-wiki/Instructions-for-getting-the-Go-implementation-of-Ethereum-and-the-Mist-browser-installed-on-Ubuntu-14.04-(trusty).md

 sudo apt-get install -y libgmp3-dev libreadline6-dev
 ```

-After installation completes, follow the instructions for [Building Qt](https://github.com/ethereum/go-ethereum/wiki/Building-Qt)
+Second, follow the instructions for [Building Qt](https://github.com/ethereum/go-ethereum/wiki/Building-Qt)

 ## Installing Mist
 At last you will now be finished with all the prerequisites.
 The following commands will build the Ethereum Mist GUI client for you:

     go get -u github.com/ethereum/go-ethereum/cmd/mist

-* **Note:** Mist does not automatically look in the right location for its GUI assets.
-For this reason you have to launch it using the following command:*
+**Note: Mist does not automatically look in the right location for its GUI assets.
+For this reason you have to launch it from its build directory:**

     cd $GOPATH/src/github.com/ethereum/go-ethereum/cmd/mist && mist

-To eliminate the need to remember this cumbersome command, I recommend you create the following file in $GOPATH/bin :
+To eliminate the need to remember this cumbersome command, you can create the following a file in $GOPATH/bin :

     #!/bin/bash
     cd $GOPATH/src/github.com/ethereum/go-ethereum/cmd/mist && mist

-I called the file 'misted' and you have to make it executable so you don't have to call the shell to execute it:
+Name the file 'misted' and make it executable:

     chmod +x $GOPATH/bin/misted

+Now mist can be run with the command `misted`